lorrin/moinmoin-client-crypt/README.markdown

 self.externalScript('crypt/moinmoin-client-crypt'),
 ```

-### Themes
+### Theme Compatibility
- Full functionality with modern and classic themes, perhaps slightly degraded on others.
+ moinmoin-client-crypt has full functionality with *modern* and *classic* themes.
+Perhaps slightly degraded on others.
 It shouldn't take much tweaking to adapt to other themes; patches and bug reports are welcome!

 ## Usage
 ### Encryption